ay-tishka/continuos-can/README.md

 So, it is still interesting how different gans connected here and what we can do with condition on $`x_0`$, may be we can simply remove it.

+Can we create something common theory for f-gan, wgan for different processes with and without condition on $`x_0, x_1, x_t`$, using something like elbo?

 ### Discussion

 Intuitively, for every $`x_t`$ model should approximate weighted mean of $`x_1 - x_0`$.
 But it is hard problem, because need to sample a lot for accurate approximation.
 That is why using information about $`x_0`$ or $`x_1`$ can be useful (may be with ideas from Bridge models).
 It will something like using ELBO in VAE and diffusion models.